As much as I love a good gift, I’m also a minimalist and I try not to fill my life with too many things.

 Gifts for the Audiophile Entrepreneurs

-Stepping up from earbuds, if you’re looking for the best bang for your buck when it comes to noise canceling headphones, Bose has you covered.
+Stepping up from AirPods, if you’re looking for the best bang for your buck when it comes to noise canceling headphones, Bose has you covered.
 For the frequent traveler, these are a must.
-Photo credit: CNET.com.
+Personally, I’d save the $100 and go with the slightly older model shown here.

 Video Related Gifts For Entrepreneurs

-This is a great alternative to the item next on the list.
-If you want a simple way to watch things on your TV from your laptop, or get access to certain apps directly on your TV, you can’t go wrong with this affordable little gadget from Google.
-Photo credit: Gizmodo.com.
+This is a great alternative to the Apple TV if you aren’t going that route.
+Chromecast gives you a simple way to watch things on your TV from your laptop, or get access to certain apps directly on your TV.
+You can’t go wrong with this affordable little gadget from Google.

 Apple TV – $149 (and up)